-Dynatrace also provides the option of enabling PHP-FPM monitoring for only specific hosts.
+Dynatrace also provides the option of enabling PHP-FPM monitoring for selected hosts.

 - If global PHP-FPM monitoring is currently enabled, disable the PHP-FPM switch under Settings > Monitoring > Monitored technologies.

 - From the navigation menu, select Hosts.

 - Select the hosts that you want to configure.